danibram/mocker-data-generator/README.md

             {
                 hasOne: 'user',
                 get: 'id',
-                eval: true //this populate the field with one id of a random user with eval string }
+                eval: true // this populates the field with one id of a random user with eval string }
         ```